Before starting to pack, keep in mind:

 - You’re going to want to change clothes between activities.
 (Ex: After hiking, beach, rafting, water trails, pool, etc. for dinner, nights out, heading back to your hotel, Shabbat)

-- You will be carrying your luggage from place to place at times (this can include loading onto the bus, carrying up stairs, etc.) and definitely won’t want it to be any heavier than necessary.
+- You will be carrying your luggage from place to place at times (includes loading onto the bus, carrying up stairs, etc) and definitely won’t want it to be any heavier than necessary.

 - The recommended clothing amounts here are based on past participants.
 We encourage you to check the current weather and your itinerary and decide what suits you best.